Advisor & Students Roles

 Do you know what profession you would like to pursue, but are undecided on a major?
 Consider the options below.
 These are only SUGGESTIONS.
 There is no perfect or right major.
 You can major in anything as long as you are sure to include the prerequisites for your professional program.
 These majors are merely ones that already incorporate the prerequisites, or allow you room to incorporate them and still finish in four years.

-Biology, Biochemistry, Business, Chemistry, Clinical Laboratory Science, English, Environmental Health, Exercise Physiology, Health Education & Promotion, Health Fitness Specialist, Health Services Management, Mathematics, Neuroscience, Nutrition, Physics, Psychology, or Sociology.
+Anthropology, Biology, Biochemistry, Business, Chemistry, Clinical Laboratory Science, Communication, English, Environmental Health, Exercise Physiology, Health Fitness Specialist, Health Services Management, Hispanic Studies, Mathematics, Math Education, Neuroscience, Nutrition, Philosophy, Physics, Psychology, Public Health Studies, Science Education, or Sociology.

-Child Life, Family & Community Services, Health Education & Promotion, Neuroscience, Nursing, Psychology, Recreational Therapy, Rehabilitation Services (mental & social, not physical), Sociology, or Special Education.
+Anthropology, Biology, Biochemistry, Business, Chemistry, Communication, English, Exercise Physiology, Family & Community Services, Health Fitness Specialist, Hispanic Studies, Mathematics, Math Education, Neuroscience, Nursing, Psychology, Public Health Studies, Recreational Therapy, Rehabilitation Services (mental & social, not physical), Science Education, Sociology, or Special Education.

 There are no specific prerequisites for law school.
 Students interested in law can major in anything, but communication, writing, and critical thinking skills are essential, so you may want to consider one of the following: